 Courtesy of Katie Richardson.

-(Note from Katie: This is my recipe, and Amy’s bunny, Dusty (pictured) goes bonkers for them.
+(Note from site owner: This is my recipe, and Amy’s bunny, Dusty (pictured) goes bonkers for them.
 If you have a pet rabbit, I highly recommend these!
 But remember, they’re loaded with sugar, so they’re meant to be given as occasional treats.)

 Tampon Ghost: Instructions – Self explanatory.

 Mouse Ghetto: When a mouse has been injured in a trap or eaten poison and the end is near, there is something you can still do for him.
 Create a mouse ghetto in which he can spend his final days feeling at home.

 A cardboard box

 Maybe some paint

 The ability and desire to create a depressing space

 Instructions: Create an environment of quiet despair by giving the mouse the vestigial remnants of his former life but reducing the colors and appointments to the bare minimum so as not to give him hope.
 Use coffee grounds to distress the mouse mattress.
 After a while the mouseâ€™s life force will wither and you will have done your best, which is not good enough, to assist in the expected final outcome for which the mouse was most certainly headed.